farajaahdaf/track-solana-tokenBalance/README.md

 # Solana Wallet Balance Tracker

-A simple yet powerful Node.js application to track token balances and net worth of any Solana wallet.
+A simple yet powerful Node.js Web App to track token balances and net worth of any Solana wallet.

 ---